Skip to Main Content

 The Minority Retention Grant Program (MINR) is available to minority students who are Wisconsin residents in the second year of a two-year program, maintain a 2.0 grade point average, and meet the financial need criteria.
 Minority status is determined by the data on our system and awarded after the school year has started.

 The Talent Incentive Program (TIP) is designed for first-time students who are economically and/or academically disadvantaged.
-Students who feel they may qualify for this additional funding may contact the Eau Claire office of the Wisconsin Educational Opportunity Center at 715-836-3171 for further information.
+Students who feel they may qualify for this additional funding may contact the Eau Claire office of the Wisconsin Educational Opportunity Program for further information.

 The Hearing & Visually Handicapped Student Grant is available to Wisconsin residents who are hearing impaired or visually handicapped and who also demonstrate financial need.
 Applications are available online at www.heab.state.wi.us/programs.html.